-Once your application has been accepted as complete, it will be assigned for examination.
-Your examiner will review the specification and drawings, and will conduct a meticulous patent search.
-If the examiner does not think your invention is novel or if there is an issue with the claims, you will be given an opportunity to make amendments or argue against the examiner’s objections.
+Once accepted as complete, the USPTO will assign your application for examination.
+Your examiner will review the specification and drawings and will conduct a thorough patent search.
+Suppose the examiner does not think your invention is novel or there is an issue with your claims.
+In that case, you will have an opportunity to make amendments or argue against the examiner’s objections.
 This process is called patent prosecution.

 Each application is unique, and each step in the examination process has its own challenges.
-A patent application with carefully drafted claims may run through the patent examination process with ease, and may not even receive an office action.
+A patent application with carefully drafted claims may run through the patent examination process with ease and may not even receive an office action.
 Conversely, a patent application in a crowded and competitive field may receive a lengthy office action that may be difficult to overcome.
-Talk with your patent attorney about the best strategies for responding to an office action and how to best defend the scope of your invention.
+For the best strategies for responding to an office action and defending the scope of your invention, talk with your patent attorney.

 Step 6: Maintain your patent

 Maintaining your patent is arguably the most important step of the patent process.
-Maintenance fees are required to maintain a patent in force and are due in the 4th, 8th, and 12th years after the patent’s issue date.
-If the maintenance fee and any applicable surcharge are not paid in a timely manner, the patent will expire, and you will not have the same rights you once did before.
+Maintenance fees are required to maintain a patent in force and are due on the 4th, 8th, and 12th years after the patent’s issue date.
+If the maintenance fee and any applicable surcharge are not satisfied, the patent will expire, and you will not have the same right you once did.